 In addition to this clean version of your mix, you can send your reference mix, including master bus processing, to give me an idea of what you are looking for.

-Mono compatibility of your mix is crucial when working on a vinyl release.
-Out–of–phase content interferes with mono compatibility and can not be cut to vinyl without being adjusted first.
-This is ideally accomplished in the mix, not while mastering from a stereo file.
+The correct phase position of your mix is crucial when working on a vinyl release.
+Out–of–phase content can not be cut to vinyl without adjustment.

-Keeping audio in phase also makes a difference for digital formats.
+Keeping audio in phase also makes a difference for digital formats and streaming platforms.
 Many listeners will stream their music on small Bluetooth speakers or mono gear, where excessive stereo information will be gone.
 As a result, your mix may disintegrate and sound very different from your intention.

 If the stereo image of your mix relies mainly on widening effects, chances are that they cause phase issues.
 While out–of–phase audio can sound impressive initially, the result is kind of a cheap trick.
-Audio has better, more natural tonality and stereo separation if the signal stays in phase.
-You can get a much safer, wide and detailed stereo image by adequately distributing the elements in your mix using their panorama settings.
+Audio has better, more natural tonality, stereo separation and a precise phantom center if the signal stays in phase.
+You can get a much safer, expansive and detailed stereo image by adequately distributing the elements in your mix using their panorama settings.

-Please check your mix frequently to see whether the audio stays in phase and if fundamental elements will be gone once the signal is mono’ed.
+It is essential to check your mix frequently to see whether the audio stays in phase or if fundamental elements will be gone once you listen to the signal in mono.

 Dither